Cleaning Wheelchair Wheels in a Dirty World

 For a Manual Wheelchair

 Wipe off with cleaning wipes, damp paper towels, or a car washing mitt.
 Make sure that any chemical you use for cleaning wheelchair wheels will not get sticky or leave some unwanted results on your floors.
-An all-purpose cleaner, like 409, will do the job.
+An all-purpose cleaner will do the job.
 Some people recommend a bike tire cleaning chemical for wheelchair wheels.
 It is made to clean wheels and is usually harmless to floor surfaces.
-A car washing mitt will protect your hands and help you apply the tire cleaning chemical.
+A car-washing mitt will protect your hands and help you apply the tire cleaning chemical.
 The mitts are washable too, so you can save money on paper products.
 Wipe all moisture off the wheels.
 You might dry your wheels with a blow-dryer for a few minutes.

 Cleaning the front casters of a manual chair requires a little more attention because you will have to rest the wheelchair on its side or prop it up on a table to get to them.
 To get twigs, leaves, or animal fur out of the spokes or off the caster wheels, use something that could dislodge them, like a long-handled brush, toothbrush, or even tongs or tweezers.
 A compressed can of air or a blow dryer may be helpful in safely and easily removing loose debris.